 Unbilled revenue represents amounts for which the Corporation has a contractual right to receive cash through future billings and are unbilled at period-end.
-Unbilled revenue is considered in conjunction with accounts receivable and is included in the loss allowance as at December 31, 2020 and December 31, 2019.
+Unbilled revenue is considered in conjunction with accounts receivable and is included in the loss allowance as at December 31, 2021 and December 31, 2020.

 The Corporation has a broad base of customers.
-As at December 31, 2020 and December 31, 2019, the Corporation's accounts receivable and unbilled revenue which were not past due or impaired were assessed by management to have no significant collection risk.
+As at December 31, 2021 and December 31, 2020, the Corporation's accounts receivable for non-commercial customers and unbilled revenue which were not past due or impaired were assessed by management to have no significant collection risk.
+Accounts receivable balances related to commercial customers are assessed on a holistic basis and the entire billed balance, including amounts not past due, is assessed for significant collection risk.

-For the years ended December 31, 2020 and 2019 [All tabular amounts in millions of Canadian dollars]
+For the years ended December 31, 2021 and 2020 [All tabular amounts in millions of Canadian dollars]

-Reconciliation between the opening and closing loss allowance balances for accounts receivable and unbilled revenue is as follows:
+Reconciliation between the opening and closing credit loss allowance balances for accounts receivable and unbilled revenue is as follows:

-2020 \$ 2019 \$

-(11.0) (10.0)

-Balance, beginning of year (11.8) (10.8)

-Loss allowance (23.4) (6.3)

-Write-offs 5.0 5.5

-Recoveries of previously written-off balances (0.3) (0.2)

-Balance, end of year (30.5) (11.8)
+2021 \$ 2020 \$ Balance, beginning of year Additional credit loss allowance (30.5) (7.1) (11.8) (23.4) Write-offs Recoveries of previously written-off balances 4.3 (0.2) 5.0 (0.3) Balance, end of year (33.5) (30.5)